 • in May 2017, HP announced it built a computer with 160 Terabytes of RAM (BBC).

 • The architectural specifications for Intel64 and AMD64 specify 52-bit pointer size for virtual memory addresses.
+At the risk of link-rot, let me link the relevant documents and quote the passages (if possible):

 • ARMv8.2 has a larger VA space of up to 52-bits, before this ARM had 48-bit virtual address size.
 (The bits 63:48 are set to 0 for user-space, and 1 for kernel space.)
+(See Table D8-5 of "Arm Architecture Reference Manual for A-profile architecture" Version M.b; I last checked this 21 June 2026)

 I have the feeling we may end up staggering into a false sense of security, unwittingly imitating Bill Gates's 1985 remark to InfoWorld, "When we set the upper limit of PC-DOS at 640K, we thought nobody would ever need that much memory."